raksha-rane/stratify/README.md

 4. Add tests
 5. Submit a pull request

-## 📝 License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ## Authors

-- **Your Name** - Initial work
+Developed for educational purposes as part of a DevOps and quantitative finance learning project.

 ## Acknowledgments

 - Yahoo Finance for market data API
-- Open source community for amazing tools
+- Open source community for tools and libraries
-- DevOps best practices from industry leaders
+- DevOps best practices from industry standards

 ---

-**Made with ❤️ for educational purposes**

 For questions or issues, please open an issue on GitHub.